Geospatial Advisory Council

 Meeting Frequency

-In-person meetings (with call-in capabilities) are held quarterly.
+In-person meetings (with call-in capabilities) are held quarterly, in March, June, September and December as practicable.
 Additional in-person or conference call meetings may be called for special topics on an as-needed basis.

 Meeting Decisions

 Any potential action will be presented as a motion and discussed.
 After adequate discussion, the motion will be put to a vote by GAC members present at the meeting.
-A quorum of 11 members (including those calling in) is required to act upon a motion.
-Motions will be passed by a simple majority.
+The presence of a majority of voting GAC members (including those calling in) constitutes the quorum required to act upon a motion.
+Motions will be passed by a simple majority of voting members present.
+In the event of a tie, the GIO (or Deputy GIO in absence of GIO) will have the deciding vote.